The School

 1972

-Funds were raised for the construction of the new campus.
+The school raises funds for the construction of the new campus.

 • 1973